 The film commendably avoids cliché and grapples not so much with gender issues, which it takes in its stride, but more with death and dying – and what really matters about our lives in the end when we’re gone.
 This is a tiny movie with a near no-budget advertising campaign, so you’re unlikely to hear about it via the usual channels and probably won’t see it unless you seek it out.
 Please do so, though, because it’s well worth the effort and exceeds all expectations.
 Plus, it’s periodically peppered with numerous memorable, two-line, question-and-answer style dirty jokes.
 It’s not a comedy, yet it’s very funny in places.
 And heartfelt and genuinely probing in others.
 Don’t miss.

 Tucked is out in the UK on Friday, May 17th.
+On DVD and VoD in September.
 Watch the film trailer below: